Acupuncture for Women’s Health

 The basic principle is to regulate the thoroughfare vessel (Chong) and the conception vessel (Ren), the two main energy vessels that govern female health, to reinforce the kidneys, nourish the liver, and strengthen the spleen and stomach functions, which will regulate the blood and Qi, sending enough energy and blood to the uterine organ.

-TCM has significant advantages in treating gynecological disorders with natural remedies and without side effects.
+TCM and acupuncture for women’s health has significant advantages in treating gynecological disorders with natural remedies and without side effects.
 Chinese medicine and acupuncture usually lead to satisfactory results in treating the following disorders:

 1. Dysmenorrhea